publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2A/schIII/m__us_usc_t15_s77fff.md

  __References in Text__

     The Securities Act of 1933, referred to in subsecs. (a) to (c), is [act May 27, 1933, ch.
-38][/us/act/1933-05-27/ch38], title I, [48 Stat.
+38, title I][/us/act/1933-05-27/ch38/tI], [48 Stat.
 74][/us/stat/48/74], as amended, which is classified generally to subchapter I (§ 77a et seq.) of this chapter.
 For complete classification of this Act to the Code, see [section 77a of this title][/us/usc/t15/s77a] and Tables.

  __Amendments__